abhijitsharma806/aws-ansible-mysql-nginx-apache-wordpress/README.md

   * After complete Third Section configure the Wordpress admin part.
   * Open "cat /etc/ansible/hosts", here you can see "[nginxserver]" IP.
-  * Open it from your browser http://nginxserver ip/wordpress.
+  * Open it from your browser http:// nginxserver ip /wordpress.
   * Provide Title, admin username and copy the password for future login.
   * After complete Third Section, comment Third Section and uncomment the Fourth section and run the playbook.